WhisperingChaos/dkrcp/README.md

 The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
 In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a preexisting directory, otherwise, the operation fails.

 ##### Images as SOURCE/TARGET
 A double colon '::' delimiter classifies the file path as referring to an image, differenciating it from the single one denoting a container reference.
-Therefore, when referencing an image involving a tag
+Therefore, an argument referencing an image involving a tag would appear similar to '```image_name:image_tag::etc/hostname```'.

 #### Why?
   * Promotes smaller images and potentially minimizes their attack surface by selectively copying only those resources required to run the containerized application.